hyunjun/bookmarks/git.md

   * [An introduction to Git merge and rebase: what they are, and how to use them](https://medium.freecodecamp.org/an-introduction-to-git-merge-and-rebase-what-they-are-and-how-to-use-them-131b863785f)
   * [깃(Git) 리베이스 사용하기](https://tech.10000lab.xyz/git/git-rebase-workflow.html)
   * [How to become a Git expert](https://medium.freecodecamp.org/how-to-become-a-git-expert-e7c38bf54826)
+  * [Squash commits into one with Git](https://www.internalpointers.com/post/squash-commits-into-one-git) multiple commits를 하나의 new commit으로 변경
 * `reflog`
   * [Rewriting history git commit --amend git rebase git rebase -i git reflog](https://www.atlassian.com/git/tutorials/rewriting-history)
   * [How to undo your git failure Using `git reflog` and `git reset` to save your code](https://blog.usejournal.com/how-to-undo-your-git-failure-b76e31ecac74)